ynotstartups/notes/notes/cheat-sheet-tech-lead.md

    1. discuss progress
    1. identify blockers
 1. anything else that's not in jira, but try our best to capture all works in jira tickets

+## How to run sprint planning?

+1. open jira
+1. going through current sprint by BE, Design, iOS, Android...
+1. plan for next sprint by BE, Design, iOS, Android...
+   - estimate tickets
+   - pull in tickets for the next sprint
+1. backlog grooming
+   - discuss each ticket in grooming section

 ## Jira setup